FUE Hair Transplant Surgery in Singapore with Dr Tyng Tan

 Hair has a natural cycle that includes shedding and there is nothing to panic about when this happens.

-Alopecia, or what is commonly known as hair loss, is unwanted loss of hair from the head and the other parts of the body.
+Alopecia, or what is commonly known as hair loss, is the unwanted loss of hair from the head and the other parts of the body.
 It also refers to male or female pattern baldness.
 There are numerous factors that could cause the condition, which makes it important to get a proper diagnosis to effectively cure the disorder.

 Such causes include genetics, fungal infection, trauma, chemotherapy, and nutritional deficiencies.
 Other causes are certain illnesses that can lead to temporary baldness and these include thyroid disease and alopecia areata.
 Diseases that cause scarring like lichen planus and specific types of lupus can become permanent along with the scars they produce.